There are many of us that can no longer tolerate Gluten. In fact, it’s an extremely common condition.

 Uses: Perfect for savoury pastry, and muffins or banana bread.
 Blend with rice flour or cornflour to reduce the nuttiness.

-Potato starch (also called potato flour) is a fine white flour made from potatoes and has a light potato flavor.
+Potato starch is a fine white flour made from potatoes and has a light potato flavor.
 Its flavor is undetectable in the finished dish.
+It is not to be confused with Potato Flour, they are 2 different things.

 Uses: Ideal in sponges and shortbread or added to casseroles, soups or stews for thickening.